jonepl/Docker-WordPress-Dev-Env/WordPress/dev/README.md

 7. Package wordpress. `sh migration.sh -p`
 8. Apply to remote server using you method of choice (GIT, BashScript, Manual, etc).

+*NOTE: You are not required to a remote WordPress environment to use this tool.
+Just run step #2 and #5 start developing you local WordPress site.*

 ## Working with Docker

 ### Start Docker Wordpress container